zero-to-prod/docblock-annotator/README.md

 ## Usage

-### updateDirectory
+### Instantiation

-Updates docblocks in all PHP files within a directory.
+Create a new `DocblockAnnotator` instance with your desired configuration:

 ```php
 use Zerotoprod\DocblockAnnotator\DocblockAnnotator;